parcelcraft/docs/changelog/index.md

 ## 1.1.7  {% small %}May 8, 2025{% /small %}

 - Added: Print to email now includes packing slips when selected in the Parcelcraft settings.
-Packing slips are only supported you create a label from an invoice.
+Packing slips are only supported when you create a label from an invoice.

 ---